Bridging Language and Action: A Survey of Language-Conditioned Robot Manipulation: Comparative analysis

 \textbf{Fine-tuning:} Rather than start from scratch, this strategy adapts pre-trained foundation models to the robot manipulation domain.
 A model that has already learned broad visual and linguistic patterns is used as a backbone, then fine-tuned on robot-specific data (possibly with additional new layers or using LoRA~\citep{lora} strategy).
 The key advantage is leveraging prior knowledge: the foundation model’s understanding of semantics and vision greatly reduces the needed robot data and improves generalization to new conditions.
-For instance, Google’s RT-2~\citep{brohan2023rt} policy builds on pre-trained vision-language representations (PaLI-X~\citep{chen2023pali} and PaLM-E~\citep{driess2023palme}) and fine-tunes them with robotic data, resulting in substantially better zero-shot performance on novel objects and instructions compared to a scratch-trained policy.
-The trade-offs include overfitting and forgetting that the model can lose some of its prior knowledge if the domain is narrow and the fine-tuning data is limited.}
+For instance, Google’s RT-2~\citep{brohan2023rt} policy builds on pre-trained vision-language representations (PaLI-X~\citep{chen2023pali} and PaLM-E~\citep{driess2023palme}) and fine-tunes them with robotic data, \textcolor{black}{resulting in substantially better performance on novel objects and instructions compared to a scratch-trained policy, especially when those examples remain close to the pre-training distribution.} The trade-offs include overfitting and forgetting that the model can lose some of its prior knowledge if the domain is narrow and the fine-tuning data is limited.